Tsilispyr/DevOps-Pets-Frontend-Backend/JENKINS_SETUP.md

 ## Notes

-- The pipeline uses system tools instead of Jenkins-managed tools for simplicity
-- All tools must be available in the Jenkins agent's PATH
+- Each build creates fresh images with unique tags
+- Old deployments are automatically cleaned before new deployment
+- Docker registry stores images locally for faster access
-- The pipeline only deploys from the 'main' branch
+- Pipeline only deploys from the 'main' branch
-- Docker images are built locally and must be accessible to the Kubernetes cluster
+- Automatic cleanup of old Docker images (keeps last 5 builds)